chromeos/chromeos.dev/site/en/posts/chromeos-116-release-notes.md

 ---
 title: 'ChromeOS 116 release notes'
-metadesc: 'A new data processor mode, expanded language and emoji support for Linux apps, and a variety of enhanced and updated features.'
+metadesc: 'ChromeOS 116 brings a new data processor mode, expanded language and emoji support for Linux apps, and a variety of enhanced and updated features.'
 tags:
   - announcement
   - product news